plantoncloud/docs.planton.cloud/site/docs/99-cli/planton/auth/machine/login.md

 ### Options

 ```
-      --client-id string       client-id of the machine account to log in
+      --client-email string    client-email of the machine account to log in
       --client-secret string   client-secret of the machine account to log in
   -h, --help                   help for login
 ```